-The Academic Success Center can help you achieve your academic goals through a variety of support programs including: appointment tutoring in many subjects; walk-in math tutoring; writing help; success coaching; study skills development; workshops; and excellent online resources.
-ALL NOVA students enrolled in for-credit courses may use any and all of ASC’s resources at no additional cost.
-Explore our website and visit our center (AA-229) for additional information on our various services and how we can best support you.
+The Academic Success Center can help you achieve your academic goals through a variety of support programs including: appointment tutoring in many subjects including math tutoring and writing help; success coaching; study skills development; and workshops.
+NOVA students enrolled in for-credit courses may use any and all of ASC’s resources at no additional cost.
+Explore our blog and request additional information on our various services and how we can best support you.
 Welcome to ASC!
-All services offered in AA-229

 The ASC is pleased to welcome Dr. Ren Pankovich, the new STEM Learning Specialist who joined the staff at the end of the summer.
 Get to know Ren through an interview with him in the Back-to-School ASC newsletter: ASC’s Back to School 2019 Newsletter

 On May 10 the ASC celebrated the end of the spring semester with its customary potluck party!
 Check out the May newsletter for wrap-up information about the semester, including numbers of students helped and tutors who won scholarships or other awards: https://sway.office.com/i4CHU1K0JjPeR6JF

 On May 20, the ASC opened for summer with new hours: Monday – Thursday from 12 p.m. – 6 p.m.
 Stop by AA-229 for walk-in MTH or writing help or to make an appointment for other subjects.

 Two of Dr. Carlos Schroder’s ENG 111 students created posters to promote the ASC’s services, now on display outside the ASC.
 As part of a class writing assignment, the students first submitted proposals for their concepts to promote the ASC. … Continue reading →